 Community-led Housing does not fall within the local authority definition of "affordable housing on exception sites".
 Nonetheless it is still subject to the same constraints as any other development and must meet the normal criteria which apply to housing as regards quality, location etc. The character, scale and design of any scheme will need to be appropriate to its location, as specified in the "Design For Living" policies.
-Policy H8.1 establishes the principle that Community-Led Housing development is supported in the neighbourhood plan area and that any such housing will be in conformance with expected CLT practice.
-The term "small-scale" is equivalent to that used in the adopted Local Plan for Affordable Home Exception Sites.
-H8.2 explains that the mix of sizes for any affordable homes included in a Communityled development is decided in the same way as for Affordable Housing Exception Sites and similarly, H8.3 allows the principle of including a limited number of openmarket homes.
-As well as potentially tipping the balance of a project's economic viability, a small open-market presence of up to about 25% or 30% can add diversity to a housing scheme.
+Policy H8 supports the principle that Community-Led Housing development is supported in the neighbourhood plan area.
+Any such housing will be in conformance with expected CLT practice.